OtaraAlex/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of the file hello the same as olleh’s mode
+script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory